open-contracting-extensions/eforms/docs/mapping.md

         <td class="mapping">

 - <a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and add a `Classification` object to the lot's `additionalClassifications` array.
-- Set the classification's `.scheme` to 'cvd-contract-type'.
+- Set the classification's `.scheme` to 'CVDContractType'.
 - Map the value of the field to the classification's `.id`.
 - Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/cvd-contract-type">authority table</a> and map it to the classification's `.description`.